wildthinkslaboratory/blog-kit/_pages/calculus/rectangle4.md

 # :::: clue
 # --outlinebox
 ##### Rocket Launch
 Here is a graph showing the speed of a rocket during it's first launch phase.
-What is the height of the rocket 120 seconds after lift off?
+Estimate the height of the rocket 120 seconds after lift off?
 # --outlinebox
 # ::::

 # :::: notes
 # --aliceblue
 ##### Note
-A rectangle can represent a distance as a product of rate and time,
-$$d = r \cdot t$$
-but what should the dimensions of this rectangle be?
+What should the dimensions of this rectangle be?
 The time will be 120 seconds, but what is the rate?
 It's not clear what the average speed of the rocket is.
-Here are a couple of possible solution ideas.

-**Option 1**
-We could use a single rectangle and set the height of the rectangle to the speed of the rocket at time 60 seconds (the midpoint of the interval).

-**Option 2**
-We have four rectangles, so we could break the time period down into multiple intervals.
-We can estimate the distance traveled during each interval and then add all the distances together to get an estimate for the total distance traveled.
+But we now have four rectangles!
 # --aliceblue
 # ::::